Luke Harris

-Luke Bernard Harris (born 4 March 2005) is a professional footballer who plays as an attacking midfielder for EFL Championship club Oxford United, on loan from club Fulham.
-He has spent time on loan at Exeter City and Birmingham City.
+Luke Bernard Harris (born 4 March 2005) is a professional footballer who plays as an attacking midfielder or left winger for EFL League One club Wigan Athletic, on loan from club Fulham.
 He has represented Wales from under-17 to under-21 level.

 Personal life

 Born in Jersey, Harris attended St. Clement School on the island.
 He also attended Le Rocquier School as well as Coombe Boys' School.